KGLiDS: A Platform for Semantic Abstraction, Linking, and Automation of Data Science: The Architecture

-\nsstitle{The Linked Data Science (LiDS) ontology. } To store the created knowledge graph in a standardized and well-structured way, we developed an ontology for linked data science: the \emph{LiDS ontology}.
+\nsstitle{The Linked Data Science (LiDS) ontology and graph. } To store the created knowledge graph in a standardized and well-structured way, we developed an ontology for linked data science: the \emph{LiDS ontology}.
 Its main types of nodes (classes) are: datasets (with related nodes representing datasets, tables, and columns), libraries, and pipeline scripts (with related nodes describing statements).
 The \emph{LiDS ontology} conceptualizes the data, pipeline, and library entities in data science platforms, as illustrated in Figure~\ref{fig:kglids_visualization}.
 The ontology is specified in the Web Ontology Language (OWL 2) and has 13 classes, 19 object properties, and 22 data properties.
 OWL was chosen as a standard because of its integral support of interoperability and sharing data on the Web and across platforms.
 The URIs of classes and properties (relationships) have the prefix \emph{http://kglids.org/ontology/}, while data instances (resources) have the prefix \emph{http://kglids.org/resource/}.
-For example, a column \emph{Age} in a table \emph{train.csv} of the \emph{titanic} dataset has the URI \emph{http://kglids.org/resource/kaggle/titanic/train.csv/Age}.
-Similarly, libraries are identified by unique URIs such as \emph{http://kglids.org/resource/library/sklearn/svm/SVC}.

-\nsstitle{The Linked Data Science (LiDS) graph. } We refer to the graph populating the ontology with instances of the classes as the \emph{LiDS graph}.
-Using the RDF standard~\cite{klyne2014rdf} , {\sysname} captures and describes the relationships among these entities and uses Uniform Resource Identifiers (URIs) for nodes and edges in the LiDS graph so that the graph can easily be published and shared on the Web.
+We refer to the graph populating the ontology with instances of the classes as the \emph{LiDS graph}.
+Using the RDF standard~\cite{klyne2014rdf}, {\sysname} captures and describes the relationships among these entities and uses Uniform Resource Identifiers (URIs) for nodes and edges in the LiDS graph so that the graph can easily be published and shared on the Web.
 All entities are associated with an RDF label and RDF type to facilitate RDF reasoning on top of the {\graphname} graph.
-Example object properties include column similarity relationships: \emph{http://kglids.org/ontology/data/hasLabelSimilarity}, and data flow between pipeline statements: \emph{http://kglids.org/ontology/pipeline/hasDataFlowTo}, while data properties include statement parameters: \emph{http://kglids.org/ontology/pipeline/hasParameter}.